jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 Now, we merely suggest to the Court that there appears to be some impropriety in that.
 And again, counsel for respondents take the position that the attitude of Congress with respect to racial distinctions in the District of Columbia can be gathered by reading certain phrases in these statutes.
 Now, counsel neglects some very important things in doing that.
 </P><P>
 Number one, out of the eleven basic statutes governing the control of schools of the District of Columbia, nine of those statutes were passed between 1862 and 1866.
 Of those nine, seven of them were passed before 1864, by the end—between 1862 and 1864.
 At that stage of history in this country, two things ought to be borne in mind by the Court.
 One, we were on the verge of the Civil War in 1862.
 We were in the midst of the Civil War thereafter until 1864, I merely speak of that period because the war continued.
 Number two, during that period public education itself was in an elementary stage of development.
-The public education for anybody in the District of Columbia, even whites, was in such
-<a name="page23"></a>a fragmentary and rudimentary situation as not to be dignified by the name of public educational system.
+The public education for anybody in the District of Columbia, even whites, was in such a fragmentary and rudimentary situation as not to be dignified by the name of public educational system.
 </P><P>
 Now, in that historical framework, where Congress provided funds—and Mr. Grimes said in both of these Acts to which Corporation Counsel referred your attention, that these were revenue acts to give to systems—I should not use the word "systems"—to Negro schools some financial support in a situation where there were three types of schools, a so-called public school system for whites, private schools for whites, and private schools for Negroes—now, without using the word "separate," without using any words of compulsion, when Congress provided that sort of system to say that the intent of Congress was to provide for racial distinctions in education, when at the same time in every other Act of Congress beginning with the Emancipation Act which he referred to; the elimination of the Black Codes, which he referred to; the Civil Rights Act; the Acts giving the District of Columbia Negroes electoral rights; the Acts enacted immediately after the enactment of the Fourteenth Amendment, those dealing with restaurants, public places in the District of Columbia; those in the Civil Rights Act of 1875—every one of those Acts of Congress provided against any distinction on the basis of race or color with respect to Negroes.
 It is inconceivable that in this type of fragmentary educational system the Congress there intended to manifest an intention to impose a racial distinction.
 There is no basis for such a supposition.
 So that we must read these statutes, if we are going into history, in the light of the historical background where we find it.
 </P><P>